andrewchart/wedding-photo-app/README.md

 media that others had uploaded.

-My primary aim was to make it as simple as possible for guests to upload photos to a "private" website / storage location so we could have everybody's best photos in one, collated location to enjoy after the event.
+My primary aim was to make it as simple as possible for guests to upload photos via a website to a single storage location so we could have everybody's best photos in one, collated place to enjoy after the event.

 ## Features

-* A simple one-page website for event guests to upload photos & videos
+**A simple one-page website for event guests to upload photos & videos**
 * Guests can view photos & videos uploaded by others in an event gallery
+* Gallery paginated with infinite scroll
 * Guests can view large versions of the media in a lightbox
 * Managers can delete media on-the-fly to remove duplicates or inappropriate content

-* Designed primarily for use on mobile phones
+**Designed primarily for use on mobile phones**
 * Support for image CDN to deliver resolution/quality-optimised images
 * Transcoded video assets for streaming on mobile connections
 * Original uploads are all stored in a storage bucket with no loss of quality

 For more details, see the [Technical Features](#technical-features) section.